CABSEL/ProTINA/protina_R/readme.md

 `ppi`: protein-protein interactions for mouse cells obtained from STRING database [3]

-#### Preparation for SALMON inputs
+#### Preparation for ProTINA inputs

-SALMON requires log2FC data and slope matrix (if data are time-series) and the adjacency matrix of protein-gene network (PGN).
+ProTINA requires log2FC data and slope matrix (if data are time-series) and the adjacency matrix of protein-gene network (PGN).

 The slope matrix can be calculated using `generateSlope` function.